 1. Check your birthday suit.
 Not everyone needs annual skin checks by a dermatologist, but everyone should be familiar with their skin.
-Here is a helpful guide form the American Academy of Dermatology: “Is Your Skin Looking Good?”.
+Here is a helpful guide form the American Academy of Dermatology: HOW TO PERFORM A SKIN SELF-EXAM.
 Checking helps you to know what is normal for you so if something new shows up or a previously present lesion changes, you are aware of the change and get it checked out by a board-certified dermatologist.
 Skin cancer is typically highly curable when caught early.

 Those with risk factors for melanoma and other forms of skin cancer such as prior history of skin cancer, family history of skin cancer, many moles, abnormal moles, significant sun exposure, history of many sunburns, and anyone with a new/changing/concerning skin lesion should be evaluated by a board-certified dermatologist.

 2. Wash your face twice daily.
 What to use depends on your skin type, but wash your face at least upon waking and before going to bed.
 You’ll also want to cleanse your skin after exercising/sweating.
 See my Aug blog for more of my tips on face washing.